mozilla/fxa/packages/fxa-content-server/docs/relier-communication-protocols/iframe.md

 #### oauth_cancel
 Sent when a user indicates they want to close the iframe.
 The parent should close the iframe.

-### Command format
+### Message format
-Since all commands are sent over postMessage, commands and their data must be represented by strings.
-The format is:
+Since all messages are sent over postMessage, commands and data must be represented by strings.
+A JSON.stringify serialized object containing a command and data object is used.

 ```
-command!!!data
+{
+  command: <command>
+  data: <data>
+}
 ```

 * `command` {String} - The command.
-* `data` {String} - JSON.stringify'd data.
+* `data` {Object} - Data object.
 Can be empty.

-The separator is `!!!`

 ### Command order
 1. ping